zhlgh603/psiphon/Test/README.md

 ## Run the tests

-1. Connect with the Windows client.
+1. Run the debug build of the Windows client, with the debug command.
+Let it connect.
    * SSH(+) makes more sense than VPN.

 2. `node web-server-test.js <test_propagation_channel_id>`